Alacer55555/PIRACY-MEGATHREAD/README.md

 # PIRACY-MEGATHREAD
-A list of websites that got verified by FMHY as "Safe" and my personal recommendations.
+A list of websites that got verified by FMHY and r/CrackWatch as "Safe".
+Also, my personal recommendations too.

 ### 🕹️ Game Repositories